 Travel allows us to discover new sides of ourselves and make impactful connections.
-On her recent Food & Wine: Northern Italy & the Italian Riviera tour, Copywriter Jamie tapped into her heritage and immersed herself in Bologna’s culture, history and traditions.
+On her Food & Wine: Northern Italy & the Italian Riviera tour, Copywriter Jamie tapped into her heritage and immersed herself in Bologna’s culture, history and traditions.
 Here, she shares her story of uncovering her family roots in this medieval city.

 My Italian heritage has always been an important part of my life.
 Some of my earliest memories involve boisterous family gatherings at my grandparents’ house, where big pots of sauce simmered on the stove and we all talked, laughed and ate as we reveled in the most important thing: famiglia.